Lobaali/TripMate/README.md

 │  You describe the trip → model decides what to do next          │ │                                                                 │
 │  Model asks to call:  geocode_destination                       │
-│       → Python actually calls Nominatim, sends back coordinates │ │                                                                 │
+│       → Python actually calls geoapify, sends back coordinates │ │                                                                 │
 │  Model asks to call:  search_points_of_interest                 │
 │       → Python actually calls SerpApi, sends back real places   │